fridex/hexsticker/README.rst

    :align: center
    :scale: 50%

-Ehm, the default black one does not look that good in this case!
+Ehm, the default black one does not look that good in this case.
 Let's try some color that fits color scheme:

 .. code-block:: console